LucaCerina/WisconsinSC_cleaner/README.md

 A single python script (no installation needed) parses all the annotation files and produce another set of annotation files with the suffix `.uniform.txt`.
 The mapping of annotations is available in the `mappings.txt` file in the form `A|B|C` (see [https://zzz.bwh.harvard.edu/luna/ref/annotations/#remap] for details), meaning that every instance of `B` or `C` will be mapped as `A`.
 If a mapping does not exist, the original value is returned with a prefix `misc:`.

+An extra text file includes all lines that were not mapped.

 If a recording uses the Gamma format (allscore.txt files) the output is kept as one file.
 If it uses the Twin format (log.txt files) sleep stages and event scoring are merged together with the log.